VertebrateResequencing/wr/.docs/reliable4/reinvestigation.md

 | **incremental backup `fsync` every 32MB** | ~130/s | **0.70s (freeze GONE)** |
 | incremental fsync + NoFreelistSync | ~370/s | 0.59s |

+At **10GB** (3M records / 4.7GB freelist): baseline maxLat **10.99s** (freeze) →
+incremental `fsync` 32MB maxLat **0.70s (zero churn)**.
+Identical 0.70s at 6.89GB
+and 10GB confirms the archive-latency bound is **size-independent** — it meets the "cope with 10GB backups without any job churn" bar.

+**Backup-duration cost (measured, 6.89GB):** the fix makes each backup copy take ~**36s** vs baseline ~**20s** (~1.8×) — the price of ~220 synchronous `fsync` round-trips.
+Bounded, not catastrophic, and archives stay at 0.77s throughout.
+So the fix trades a slightly longer, more-continuous backup for zero archive freeze.
+(A `sync_file_range(WRITE)`+`fadvise(DONTNEED)` variant would bound dirty pages without the synchronous round-trips, avoiding the bloat, at the cost of being Linux-specific — a possible refinement.)

+**End-to-end LSF (`backup-stall-check`, 6.89GB, 4000 sleep-20 jobs / limit 2000,
+NO --debug):** baseline `maxStatusRPC=751ms`, `badjobDelta=311`; fix
+`maxStatusRPC=192ms`, `badjobDelta=768`.
+The fix **improved manager responsiveness** (status-RPC 751→192ms = the manager backup freeze is gone, matching the in-process result), but BOTH runs still showed tail `badjob` churn (fix higher, but it also ran more jobs concurrently).
+That residual churn is NOT the manager backup freeze (the fix fixed that) — it is the SEPARATE client-side / fast-drain churn (real runners on a busy cluster missing touch/archive TTRs; cf. the earlier reinvestigation's "runner-starved-touch" component that #1/#3 only partly addressed).
+This fast-drain LSF config (drains in ~6min, no --debug so freezes are invisible in the log) is too noisy to cleanly A/B the backup effect; the in-process harness isolates it cleanly and is the reliable gate.
+A cleaner end-to-end check would sustain saturation (≫limit jobs, longer sleep) and run with --debug so backup freezes show as real log gaps.

 ### The fix (validated) — incremental backup fsync
 Make the backup copy `f.Sync()` every ~32MB instead of buffering the whole multi-GB write.
 This keeps the backup's dirty-page backlog small so it never clogs the